seam-project/seam-project/project-description/project-description.md

 - UniTime can be used to construct a demand-based timetable and optimize the number of students who receive the needed courses.
 - UniTime is able to determine the expected need for individual course sections through prior knowledge and information.

-try to be consistent with the wording that I used above just to the point things we 5alas all of this is the point lol i can't do any less waw

 ## Techniques used to obtain information

 We represent our understanding of the project using the integrated metamodel[^integrated-metamodel]